h0tp-ftw/anki-addon-vscode-setup/README.md

 # Anki - VS Code Debugging Integration
-VSCode dev setup for Anki add-ons, inspired by the work of [@RisingOrange](https://github.com/RisingOrange)
+VSCode setup for debugging Anki add-ons, making add-on development more efficient!

-- Great for debugging your add-on development in Anki! (debugging, variable inspections and code changes can be done **live**)
+- Debugging via breakpoints, variable inspections and code fixes can be done **live**
-- Allows for a virtual environment with a new installation of Anki separate from your installation.
+- Test code in Anki and make code changes directly within VS Code
-- Cross-platform compatible as long as you have **VS Code** and **pip** available.
+- Quickly switch to other branches, tags and versions for your addon
-- compatible for newer Anki and Python versions, Qt6, and easy to set up!
+- Cross-platform compatible and easy to set up!

 # One-Step Commands for Running Setup Scripts

 These commands are designed for installation of the [Ankimon (experimental)](https://github.com/h0tp-ftw/ankimon) addon.
 Please follow the steps below in the "How to set up step-by-step" section for other addons.

-Dependencies: **Python** and **Git**
+Dependencies: **VS Code** (duh), **Python** and **Git**

 ## macOS/Linux (Bash)